sophiedeakin/Snake/README.md

 1. Logo: At the top of the page will be the logo that has a simple design and will be memorable.
 2. Score and high score: Located at the top of the game board which shows users their current score and high score.
-3. Arrow buttons: Located under the game board which allows users who play on different mobile and tablet devices.
+3. Arrow buttons: Located under the game board which allows users to play on different mobile and tablet devices.
 4. Game board: The main gameplay area will have the snake, fruit, and collision detection.

-For an idea of what the game will look like (click here to see the wireframes.
-Add a link to the wireframes section.)

 ### Future planned releases